 Although the 800 m2 PRESENCE installation is the result of innovative material and technical research, it comes across as highly intuitive and immersive.
 Different areas allow visitors to experience various changes in perspective – from large and solid to small and mobile, from dark to bright.
 In one gallery, futuristic spheres draw lines on the floor.
 Another seems filled with luminous stardust, calling to mind a vast city seen from an airplane.
 Other spaces appear to scan visitors by recording their presence in silhouettes and patterns.
 The interaction between visitor and work creates constantly changing visual impressions.
 Not only looking and observing but, most of all, touching, feeling and moving are essential.
-More information is available in the Curator Statement.

 In conjunction with the exhibition, the renowned art book publisher Phaidon will launch the English-language monograph Daan Roosegaarde.
 Lecturis will simultaneously publish a Dutch translation.
 The book features contributions by Nico Daswani of the World Economic Forum, Fumio Nanjo of Mori Arts Museum in Tokyo, Carol Becker of Columbia University in New York, and Daan Roosegaarde.
-Order your book here.